 Amounts in dormant accounts are paid into the Dormant Accounts Fund.

 If someone dies without making a will and their relatives cannot be found, the State is the ultimate beneficiary of their estate.
 The proceeds of sale of property and any other assets are placed in an Intestate Estates Fund Deposit Account, which may also be paid into the Dormant Accounts Fund.

-What kind of dormant accounts are covered by the Acts?
+What kind of accounts are included?

-The Acts apply to:
+The dormant account rules apply to:

 - Deposit, share or current accounts in a bank or building society

 - An account, saving certificate, savings bond or instalment saving scheme with An Post

 The dormant account rules do not apply to accounts held in credit unions.